qwerty00000027/SDC-TDL/README.md

 # To-Do List
-* A web app for a To-Do List
-* You can watch it in action at https://shoryajain.github.io/SDC-TDL/
+* A web app for a To-Do List.You can watch it in action at https://shoryajain.github.io/SDC-TDL/

 ## Features
 * New User Registration